Gifted & Talented

 Parent/Staff/Student GT Recommendation:

-Prairie Hills will accept new referrals for student GT evaluation from Oct.
-7 through Nov.
-7th, 2019.
-Conferences are a good time to discuss GT referral with the classroom teacher.
+Prairie Hills will accept new referrals for student GT evaluation from Nov.
+12, 2021 through Dec.
+2, 2021.
+Begin the process by filling out this online referral form no later than December 2, 2021.
+Conferences can be a good time to discuss a GT referral with the classroom teacher.
 All students can participate in the GT identification process by submitting a complete body of evidence.
 Find more detailed information regarding the GT recommendation process in the Five Star District.

-Referral paperwork must be received by November 7th in order for a student to be evaluated for GT this school year.
+Referral paperwork MUST be received by Dec.
+2, 2021 in order for a student to be evaluated for GT during the 2021-2022 school year.
+Late referrals cannot be tested until the following school year (2022-2023).

 Gifted & Talented Program Offerings